BazzaCuda/MinimalistMediaPlayerX/README.md

 Keyboard Controls
 -----------------
 A brief description for each of the keyboard controls follows below.
-Note that it contains all of the controls in the main media-playing window but not necessarily every control that is available in the `Image & Thumbnail Browser`.
+Note that it contains all of the controls in the `Main Media Window` but not necessarily every control that is available in the `Image & Thumbnail Browser`.
 The `Ctrl-[H]` Help panel for each window will give a concise list of what's available.
-For an even quicker grasp of what keyboard controls are available to you and of `MMP`'s capabilities, a quick look through the keyboard actions listed in [_view.mmpKeyboardMain.pas_](https://github.com/BazzaCuda/MinimalistMediaPlayerX/blob/main/view.mmpKeyboardMain.pas) and in [_view.mmpKeyboardThumbs.pas_](https://github.com/BazzaCuda/MinimalistMediaPlayerX/blob/main/view.mmpKeyboardThumbs.pas) will tell you what actions you can take in the main media-playing window and in the `Image & Thumbnail Browser`, respectively.
+For an even quicker grasp of what keyboard controls are available to you and of `MMP`'s capabilities, a quick look through the keyboard actions listed in [_view.mmpKeyboardMain.pas_](https://github.com/BazzaCuda/MinimalistMediaPlayerX/blob/main/view.mmpKeyboardMain.pas) and in [_view.mmpKeyboardThumbs.pas_](https://github.com/BazzaCuda/MinimalistMediaPlayerX/blob/main/view.mmpKeyboardThumbs.pas) will tell you what actions you can take in the `Main Media Window` and in the `Image & Thumbnail Browser`, respectively.

 _(For a quick run-down of the options in the `MinimalistMediaPlayer.conf` file, see [the wiki page](https://minimalistmediaplayer.com/mmp/config))_